Part 1 of this two-part series explores

 Participants will be able to:

-- Explain why students can’t just go “do their homework” when they have challenges in developing executive functions.
+- Explain why students can’t just go “do their homework” when they struggle with executive functions.

 - Describe three ways static organizational tasks are vastly different from dynamic organizational tasks.